antonfirsov/docs/2023/10-Oct/the-convenience-of-system-text-json/the-convenience-of-system-text-json.md

 <img title="Performance results for large JSON file" src="json-memory-large-document.png" width="75%" />

-These results are roughly similar to the clustering we saw with the small document, but JsonDocument seems to be more affected by the target data being so far into the document.
+These results are roughly similar to the clustering we saw with the small document, but JsonNode seems to be more affected by the target data being so far into the document.

 ### Large document -- Stress test